sum1won/summod/README.md

 ##### Late Age

 ###### Arcoscephale, Sibylline Guidance
-Agema Commander 5 gold discount
+Agema Commander 105->100 gold

-Agema Companion 5 gold discount
+Agema Companion 35->30 gold

 ###### Pythium, Serpent Cult
 Folds in LA Pythium overhaul mod.
 Troops slightly improved, but the main thing is a mechanic that lets you switch between active cults, with different bonuses provided for any of the three possible choices.